 You don’t need storage here as we’re just making sure you can boot into the motherboard BIOS to ensure the main parts are out-of-the-box perfect.
 If you can get into the BIOS without issue then you’re golden, and can shut down, taking everything apart, but leaving the CPU, cooler bracket, and RAM in place for installation later.

 We’ve used a fully modular PSU, so we can install the main unit in the base of the PC without any hassle.
 The radiator is fitted in the roof of our Thermaltake case, with the fans blowing air up from inside the case, over the radiator, and out of the top vent.
-Check the fans to see which direction they will push the air - often there will be telltale arrows on the sides of them, but generally the air will be shifting from the logo’d side.
+Check the fans to see which direction they will push the air – often there will be telltale arrows on the sides of them, but generally the air will be blown out from the logo’d side of the fan.

 This is where your machine really starts to take shape, with the motherboard, processor, and memory in place.
 Having tested these bits earlier they can all be left in the board – dropping the CPU and RAM in before installation can save a bit of fiddling around and can make sure you don’t accidentally jam an errant thumb into the delicate CPU socket because you can’t quite see what you’re doing.

 But first make sure the motherboard risers are in place in the mounting tray of your case.
 These are the little stands that the motherboard screws into.
-In general your case will likely have these already in place for an ATX design, but you might have to rearrange them if you’re installing a smaller motherboard.
-If you were to install the board directly into the metal of the case then you’re probably going to fry the silicon out of your poor little PC bits.
+Your case will likely have these already in place for an ATX design, but you might have to rearrange them if you’re installing a smaller motherboard.
+If you were to install the board directly into the metal of the case then you’d probably end up frying the silicon out of your poor little PC bits.

-It’s also worth checking here whether there is a cut-out behind the CPU socket in the chassis’ motherboard mounting tray.
-If there is you will be able to access the rear to adjust the CPU cooler bracket.
-If there isn’t you’ll absolutely have to make sure this is in place before you fit the motherboard.
+It’s also worth checking whether there’s a cut-out behind the CPU socket in the chassis’ motherboard mounting tray.
+If there is you’ll be able to access the rear to adjust the CPU cooler bracket.
+If there isn’t you’ll absolutely have to make sure this is in place before you fit the motherboard inside the case.

 With the CPU cooler’s mounting bracket installed onto your motherboard you’ll need to get the actual cooler itself sat atop your processor.

-If you’re using the cooler straight out of the box (without the preliminary testing first? tsk.) then it’s likely to either have some pre-applied thermal paste or a transparent sticker saying ‘remove before installation’.
+If you’re using the cooler straight out of the box then it’s likely to either have some pre-applied thermal paste or a transparent sticker saying ‘remove before installation’.
 Make sure to remove one and not the other.

 Should you choose to install an air cooler rather than the liquid cooler we’ve used then you’ll also have to think about fan orientation here.
 You want to vent the hot air outside of the chassis, so you’ll need to ensure the fans are blowing air across the heatsink and towards the exhaust fan of the case.

-We’re installing SSDs into our build here, because we’re super cool and living on the cutting edge of PC hardware.
-But if you’re creating a budget build, or are dropping an old hard drive from a previous PC in there for some data storage, the process is largely the same.
+We’re installing SATA SSDs into our build here, but if you’re creating a true budget build, or are dropping an old hard drive from a previous PC in there for some data storage, the process is largely the same.

 Most chassis these days have tool-less drive bays, meaning you can install a 3.5-inch hard drive in seconds.
 With a 2.5-inch SSD chances are you’ll have to get your screwdriver out again and attach it to a drive bay caddy that way.
 For both these SATA drives you’ll want to make sure the power and data connections are facing the back of the case.